Wynona doesn’t have anything to do with the Judds: rather, it’s a breezy seafood, pasta and wine restaurant from Jeff Bovis (Ufficio).

 Sunflower seeds are simply toasted, soaked and blitzed for the nutty puree, which could easily stand on its own as a dip with glistening, firm and grassy snap peas.

-Rutabaga agnolotti ($18) are incredibly, filled with a rich and starchy mix of rutabaga puree and fluffy ricotta, house pickled ramps scattered amongst the pasta.
+Rutabaga agnolotti ($18) are filled with a rich and starchy mix of rutabaga puree and fluffy ricotta, house pickled ramps scattered amongst the pasta.

 Ramp butter ties everything indulgently together, a potato crumb on top enhancing the butteriness even further and adding texture.